Andrew Edwards

 Background

 My background is in mathematics, and my first foray into ecology was as an undergraduate NERC summer student with Dr. Simon Wood, investigating properties of the Ricker model with noise.
 In a pleasing turn of events, I now work where Dr. Bill Ricker did much of his work.
 I have done cruises on the Research Vessel W.E.
-Ricker, my office looks out onto a road called "Ricker's curve", and I (apparently) have a bookcase that was once belonged to Dr. Ricker.
+Ricker, my office looks out onto a road called "Ricker's curve", and I (apparently) have a bookcase that once belonged to Dr. Ricker.

 I moved to Nanaimo from the British Antarctic Survey in Cambridge, UK, where I held the somewhat uniquely-named position of Biosphere Complexity Analyst.
 I was previously a Research Associate in the Department of Biology at Dalhousie University in Nova Scotia on the east coast of Canada, where I worked with Dr. Ransom Myers on the impacts of industrial fishing and co-taught a course entitled 'An Introduction to Biological Modelling'.
 I also worked with Dr. Trevor Platt and Dr. Shubha Sathyendranath for five years at the nearby Bedford Institute of Oceanography (also part of Fisheries and Oceans Canada), on modelling of the plankton ecosystem.
 Before that I was in Dr. Hal Caswell's lab at the Woods Hole Oceanographic Institution, USA, also working on plankton modelling.
 I obtained my Ph.D. in Applied Mathematics, supervised by Prof. John Brindley at the University of Leeds, UK.